USA Next: Criticisms

 As a self-described conservative alternative to the AARP, USA Next has often received criticism for its political orientation and associations; in particular, to its connections to conservative positions, organizations, and businesses.
 It also receives criticism for certain organizational issues.

-In February 2003, the rival organization AARP stated that "recently, the U.S. Social Security Administration ordered one of them to halt what it determined to be misleading mailings."
+In February 2003, AARP stated that "recently, the U.S. Social Security Administration ordered one of them to halt what it determined to be misleading mailings."
 USANext was eventually fined $554,000 for two such mailings, violating a 1988 amendment to the Social Security Act in 1988 prohibiting the private use of the phrase "Social Security" and several related terms in any way that would convey a false impression of approval from the Social Security Administration.
 The constitutionality of this law (42 U.S.C. § 1140) was upheld in United Seniors Association, Inc. v.
 Social Security Administration, ___ F.3d ___ (4th Cir.
 2005) (text at Findlaw).
 On May 30, 2006, the Supreme Court declined to hear an appeal.

 It also reports that it began backing a plan "to allow more production of domestic energy in Alaska's Arctic National Wildlife Refuge" after receiving more than $181,000 from Anchorage-based Arctic Power.